Info:- The Pen F, E-P7, and the OM-3 adjust both targeted and global colors. Other brands (LUTs) make global adjustments.

 The Pen F and 17mm f1.8 lens (Edited version).
 I selected Gradation High in my Pen F and Normal to "color grade" the Enhanced Raw File.

-I often experience the WOW factor as I learn more about the Olympus computational functions.
-One can compare the Gradation "High" option with a V-Log profile and the "Normal" option to the Counter profile.
-I tested the "High" option with my EM1 III and applied the Counter profile with the Enhanced Raw File and Workspace.
-That means it's possible to apply ETTR without much effort.
+I often experience the WOW effect as I learn more about the computational features of Olympus.
+The Gradation "High" option is like a V-Log profile and the "Normal" option is the standard Gamma Curve.
+I tried the "High" option with my EM1 III and reverted to the standard profile with the Enhanced Raw File and Workspace.
+This means it's possible to apply ETTR without much editing.

-Why do I adjust my final image brightness with the mid-tone slider?
-Because it does not change the Neutral Gray setting.
-Neutral Gray (18%) means the camera's colors are accurate.
-The exposure compensation slider adjusts the camera's Neutral Gray values.
-(Ref. the Zone System) That's why we treat our exposure and mid-tone settings separately in the camera or Workspace.
+Why do we use the Mid-Tones slider to set the final image brightness?
+Because it does not affect the camera's Neutral Gray values.
+Neutral (18%) Gray means the camera's image colors are accurate.
+The exposure compensation slider is linked to the exposure formula which adjusts the camera's color values.
+(Ref.
+Zone System. - See the illustration in Fig. 1) Exposure settings are part of the exposure formula and White Balance values.
+The Mid-Tone slider adjusts the tonal or Gamma curve.
+That's why we treat the exposure and mid-tone settings separately in the camera or Workspace.
 Does this also apply to ETTR?
-Yes, we typically correct our ETTR settings with the exposure compensation slider.
+Yes, we correct our ETTR settings with the exposure comp slider in Workspace.
+The camera's Gradation High option can be set (reset) back to Normal in Workspace.

-Did Olympus change or improve the Gradation function (Tone Curves) over the past 10 years?
-They said they did with the EM-5 launch documents.
-I didn't verify this for more recent cameras...
+Did Olympus change or improve the Gradation function (Tone Curves) in the past 10 years?
+They said they did in the EM-5 press release.
+I didn't verify improvements for more recent cameras...

 The unedited OOC jpeg of the above image with the Gradation option set to High.
 I used the Gradation function for ETTR.